-Negotiation is one of the key supplier management objectives.
-This is a critical part of planning, on which success depends.
+Supplier Negotiation is one of the key supplier management objectives.
+This is a critical part of planning on which success depends.
 Research must be as realistic as possible informed by impeccable supply market knowledge and supplier knowledge.
 An agenda is required, based upon the tactical plan for raising each point and their impact on psychology and business considerations.
 The other party’s reaction should be considered carefully and possible responses prepared.
 Each item must be timed, taking due account of the other party’s involvement.
 Many negotiations fail because people run out of time.
 Poor time management can lead to misunderstandings and a failure to resolve the detail.
 Planning requires appropriate time and resource.
 This planning effort is fine, but please remember that some suppliers are well versed at procrastinating to put the buyer on the back foot.

-The second key supplier management objective is selection.
+The second key supplier management objective is supplier selection process.
 The sourcing team should apply its evaluation criteria to the supplier responses.
 If extra information beyond the RFP response is required, don’t be afraid to ask for it.
 If carried out manually, the negotiation process is conducted first with a larger set of suppliers and then narrowed to a few finalists.
 If the sourcing team uses an electronic negotiation tool, a greater number of suppliers may be kept in the process for longer, giving more diverse suppliers a better chance at winning the business.

 Ensuring the best prices through strategic sourcing is no longer perceived as a strategic capability of the procurement function for supplier management.
 As a result of further outsourcing of non-core competencies, organizations are starting to realize that they have become more reliant on suppliers in terms of innovative power, security of supply, corporate social responsibility, and on-going cost savings.
 Strategic partnerships are at the top of the corporate agenda of many global organizations and Supplier Relationship Management (SRM) or collaboration with the supplier is seen as one of the few procurement objectives that can still make a significant difference.